Cliftleigh

 Cliftleigh is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Cliftleigh's cultural diversity was found to be below average, with 90.9% of its population born in Australia, 93.9% being citizens, and 92.7% speaking English only at home.
-Christianity was the predominant religion, comprising 42.4% of Cliftleigh's population.
-Notably, Judaism was overrepresented, making up 0.1% compared to 0.0% across Rest of NSW.
+Cliftleigh had a cultural diversity level below average, with 90.9% of its population born in Australia, 93.9% being citizens, and 92.7% speaking English only at home.
+Christianity was the predominant religion in Cliftleigh, comprising 42.4% of people.
+However, Judaism was overrepresented, making up 0.1% compared to the Rest of NSW's 0.1%.

 Frequently Asked Questions - Diversity